wjgra/fluid-sim-opengl/readme.md

 This was a fairly challenging choice for my second OpenGL-based project, not least because OpenGL is very good at crashing for seemingly no reason.
 However, the final results were pretty satisying and I'm please I persisted.
 Performance is 'good enough' (40-50 FPS on my laptop), allowing for real-time interaction with the mouse, but frequently switching renderbuffers to render to the texture slices seems to be the bottleneck.
 As such, if I were to write another GPU fluid renderer, I would probably use compute shaders or CUDA/OpenCL instead.

+The window, context, app, shader program, texture, text rendering and GUI classes are re-used (with modification) from [wjgra/asteroids-opengl](https://github.com/wjgra/asteroids-opengl).

 [RenderDoc](https://renderdoc.org/) was helpful for profiling.

 ### Issues